Chow-Liu++: Optimal Prediction-Centric Learning of Tree Ising Models: Results

 \begin{corollary}[Oracle inequality for $\loctvk2$] Let $P$ be an arbitrary distribution on $n$ binary $\pm1$ variables.
 Let $\Delta = \inf_{Q\in \cT} \loctvk2 (Q,P),$ where the infimum is over tree Ising models.
 There is a numerical constant $C>0$ such that given $m \geq C\log (n/\delta) /\eps^2$ i.i.d. samples from $P$ and the misspecification error $\Delta$, with probability at least $1-\delta$, there is an algorithm that runs in $O(n^2m)$ time and returns a tree Ising model $(\Th,\thetah{})$ with distribution $\Ph$ satisfying

-\end{corollary} We remark that the result can be adapted so that the amount of model misspecification $\Delta$ does not need to be known, as we can run exponential search over $\Delta$, and only invoke an extra runtime factor of $O(\log(1/\Delta))$.
+\end{corollary} The sample-complexity dependence on $n$ and $\eps$ is optimal up to constant factors, by Corollary 3.6 of \cite{breslerkarzand19}, and the runtime complexity matches that of the Chow-Liu algorithm.
+Furthermore, we remark that the result can be adapted so that the amount of model misspecification $\Delta$ does not need to be known, as we can run exponential search over $\Delta$, and only invoke an extra runtime factor of $O(\log(1/\Delta))$.

 Theorem~\ref{thm:prediction-to-structure} in Appendix~\ref{sec:predImpliesStruct} shows that sufficient accuracy in $\loctvk3$ implies correct structure recovery; thus the learning for predictions problem \emph{generalizes} the structure learning problem.
 This is used to show Corollary~\ref{cor:minimaxStructure} which states that {\CLpp} is optimal also for structure learning.
 Thus, given data from a tree Ising model, {\CLpp} learns the correct structure if that is possible, and regardless it learns a model that yields good predictions.